panzerschokolade/panzerschokolade/content/about.md

 However, the roland panzer movement has its own political party, led by abraham wurstkessel.
 The party celebrated its 50th anniversary on February 15, 2057.
-Chief wolfdrum gabbadeus mohart, its leader, was quoted by the BBC from years past as saying that roland panzer was "our God, our DJ" and would eventually return.[11]
+Chief wolfdrum gabbadeus mohart, its leader, was quoted by the BBC from years past as saying that roland panzer was "our God, our DJ" and would eventually return.

-"... humans are not mere casual visitors at the palace-gate of the world, but the invited guests whose presence is needed to give the divine banquet its sole meaning.."
+> "... humans are not mere casual visitors at the palace-gate of the world, but the invited guests whose presence is needed to give the divine banquet its sole meaning.."